brianreinhard/IP-Based-Pinball-Streaming-Platform/README.md

 **Why not wireless HDMI?**

 Commercial wireless HDMI solutions were considered.
 While devices such as Accsoon's CineView line of HDMI transceivers do offer better image quality, the cost savings of an IP-based video streaming solution makes the project extremely accessible to individuals wishing to broadcast pinball events on a budget.
 The used smartphone market is saturated with devices capable of capturing 1080p/60fps video which can be had for as little as $40.
+HDMI solutions also require physical cabling from each receiver to the streaming computer, adding more time for setup and requiring much more consideration in the placement of equipment.
+With an IP-based wireless solution, the streaming computer does not require any actual physical connection to the rest of the system (although I recommend having the streaming computer connected to the router directly via ethernet for the best performance).

 ## Hardware Requirements